bnprks/BPCells/README.md

     - Packed fragments can be decompressed at >5GB/s, and so decoding is disk-limited on SSDs or RAID arrays while remaining competitive with reading directly from uncompressed RAM
-    - Packed matrices will probably be 4-6x smaller than the equivalent sparse matrices, with similarly excellent decompression speed expected
+    - Packed matrices are 4-6x smaller than the equivalent sparse matrices, with similarly excellent decompression speed.

+      (Note: compared to R dgCMatrices,
+      the numbers are more like 6-8x smaller due to dgCMatrices always storing double-precision floats)
 - PCA calculation:
     - Compared to Seurat's default normalization + PCA, BPCells will likely be about 10x more efficient in memory and CPU.
 It is unclear if this will multiply with